 Dillon Buckley began working at Hermann J. Wiemer Vineyard in 2013 and quickly moved from glass polisher, to cellar hand, to assistant winemaker, to winemaker.
 Originally from Wilmington, Delaware, he grew up spending his summers on Seneca Lake.
 Apart from the Finger Lakes, he has worked harvest in South Africa.
 When Dillon is not making and learning about wine, he enjoys history, travel, long distance running, and all manner of sport.

 Kyle began his career in hospitality at Red Newt Cellars in 2001, but is well-known for managing the crew at the Stonecat Cafe, where he helped grow the restaurant from a fledgling operation into one of the Finger Lakes’ most beloved eateries.
-When not serving the public in the Standing Stone tasting room, Kyle serves the public as a village trustee in his current hometown of Lodi, New York.
+When not serving the public in the Standing Stone tasting room, the native Texan serves the public as a village trustee in his current hometown of Lodi, New York.